Environmental

 Turfgrass traps and removes dust and dirt from the air.

-2,500 square feet of lawn absorb carbon dioxide from the atmosphere, and release enough oxygen for a family of four to breathe.
+2,500 square feet of lawn absorb carbon dioxide from the atmosphere, release enough oxygen for a family of four to breathe.

 On a hot summer day, lawns will be 30 degrees cooler than asphalt or rock and 14 degrees cooler than bare soil.